 Broken cleaning tools

-Awards and trophies
+Medals and trophies

 Just because it has your name engraved on it does not mean you have to keep it forever.
-Professional organizers preserve the memory by taking a photo of the accolade, then they donate the trophies, plaques, or awards of excellence through places like AwardsMall or Medals4Mettle.
+Professional organizers preserve the memory by taking a photo of the accolade, then they donate the trophies, plaques or awards of excellence through places like AwardsMall or Medals4Mettle.